jthurteau/wrest/README.md

 ## Core Environment Values
-PUBLIC_PATH - path to the root of public files, typically INSTALL_PATH/public INSTALL_PATH - path to the root of the project, typically the root of the project repo STORAGE_PATH - default write path for the application, sometimes INSTALL_PATH/data but better practice is outsite of INSTALL_PATH, e.g. somewhere in /var
+PUBLIC_PATH - path to the root of public files, typically INSTALL_PATH/public INSTALL_PATH - path to the root of the project, typically the root of the project repo STORAGE_PATH - default write path for the application, sometimes INSTALL_PATH/data but better practice is outside of INSTALL_PATH, e.g. somewhere in /var
 START_TIME - timestamp of the transaction's start, typically aquired from the web server environment LOCAL_TIMEZONE - timezone associated with START_TIME and calls to Saf\Time